zaggash/docker-haproxy/READMETEMPLATE.md

 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for timezone information

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it netdata /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it haproxy /bin/bash`.

 ### User / Group Identifiers